Donald Huffman

-Donald R. Huffman (born 1935) is a Professor Emeritus of Physics at the University of Arizona.
+Donald R. Huffman (1935 – November 2, 2025) was an American academic Professor Emeritus of Physics at the University of Arizona.
 With Wolfgang Krätschmer, he developed a technique in 1990 for the simple production of large quantities of C_{60}, or Buckminsterfullerene.
 Previously, in 1982~1983, he and Krätschmer had found, in a UV spectrum, the first signal of C_{60} ever observed.

+Huffman and his team were nominated for the Nobel Prize in Chemistry but didn’t get it due to technicalities.

 Huffman was featured prominently in "Race to Catch a Buckyball", a 1995 episode of the Nova documentary series.

+Huffman died on November 2, 2025, at the age of 90.